Sell A Car To A Dealer: The Definitive Guide

-Remember, you want to give the impression that you’ve really looked after your car, and you’re not the type of person that has been careless with the engine or internals of the car.
+Remember, you want to give the impression that you’ve really looked after your car, and you’re not the type of person that has been careless with the engine or internals of the used car.

 They will of course check under the bonnet, but looks do count.
 You want the dealer to know you treated your car as if it were your baby.

 Documents needed to sell to a dealer

 It is essential to bring the correct documentation with you when selling to a dealer.
 They simply won’t buy it if you don’t have your VC5 and you’ll give them an excuse to chip you down if you don’t bring correct documentation on your car’s history.
 Every bit of accurate information counts, especially if it suggests a good service schedule.

 It’s a good idea to bring the following:

 - VC5 (this is essential as it proves you are the owner of the vehicle)